 During the pandemic, we supported our neighbours from afar by distributing activity packages and personal care items.

 We currently host an art therapy table twice a week.
-We’re also a separate, small support group once a week.
-Here our community members can talk about lighter topics to much heavier topics like grief, abuse and losing friends and family.
+We also host a separate, small support group once a week.
+Here, our community members can talk about lighter topics to much heavier topics like grief, abuse and losing friends and family.

 Total care packages distributed between Jan – Aug 2022

-Zines include social services and self care tips and information
+Zines on social services and self care information distributed in 2022

 Average number of community members visiting our art therapy table